Ágústa Eva Erlendsdóttir: Acting

 In 2005, she won an Edda Award for Best TV Personality and Best TV Show for her performance as Silvía Night.
-While in character, she was voted sexiest woman in Iceland by listeners of the national radio station RUV; as herself, she wound up in fourth place.
+While in character, she was voted the sexiest woman in Iceland by listeners of the national radio station RÚV; as herself, she wound up in fourth place.

 Music

 Ágústa Eva was a member of the bands Kritikal Mazz and Ske, and in 2005 began a solo career.